JensKnipper/personal-blog/_posts/2025-04-03-gitlab-ci-pages-asciidoc-documentation-as-code.md

 ## Results

-After committing and pushing your file the pipeline will run.
-As soon as the pipeline finished (you can watch it in Gitlab in `Build > Pipelines`) you can find the link to your pages website at `Deploy > Pages`.
+After committing and pushing your file, the pipeline will run.
+As soon as the pipeline finishes (you can watch it in Gitlab under `Build > Pipelines`) you can find the link to your Pages website at `Deploy > Pages`.
 The result should look like this:
 ![Generation Results](/assets/img/gitlab-asciidoc-documentation-as-code-result.png)
-If you want to take a closer look at the generated page, you can go to the [pages I generated](https://gitlab-asciidoc-documentation-as-code-352c33.gitlab.io/).
+If you want to take a closer look at the generated page, you can visit the [Pages I generated](https://gitlab-asciidoc-documentation-as-code-352c33.gitlab.io/).

-You can see the whole code on [GitLab](https://gitlab.com/jensknipper/gitlab-asciidoc-documentation-as-code).
+You can see the full code on [GitLab](https://gitlab.com/jensknipper/gitlab-asciidoc-documentation-as-code).
 Feel free to copy it and adjust it to your own needs.